M. Leelavathy: Education and career

-Leelavathy was born in Kottapadi near Guruvayur in Thrissur district (Then in Malabar district of Madras state) on 16 September 1927.
-She attended school in Kunnamkulam, another nearby town (Kottapadi is midway between Guruvayur and Kunnamkulam), before joining Maharaja's College, Ernakulam for her B.A. degree.
-She received her M.A. degree from Madras University.
+Leelavathy was born in Kottapadi near Guruvayur in Thrissur district (then in Malabar district of Madras State) on 16 September 1927.
+Her parents were Kazhungampilly Kunjunni Nambidi and Mundanat Nangayya Mandal, and she was their eldest child.
+She attended school in Kunnamkulam, another nearby town (Kottapadi is midway between Guruvayur and Kunnamkulam), before joining Maharaja's College, Ernakulam for her BA degree.
+She received her MA degree from Madras University.
 Leelavathy began her teaching career in 1949 as a lecturer at St. Mary's College, Thrissur.
 After a brief stint at Stella Maris College, Chennai, she joined Victoria College, Palakkad in 1952 and subsequently taught at Maharaja's College and Government Brennen College, Thalassery.
-She was awarded her Ph.D. degree from Kerala University in 1972.
-For a brief period of time, she also served as a Visiting Professor in University of Calicut.
+She was awarded her PhD degree from Kerala University in 1972.
+For a brief period of time, she also served as a visiting professor in University of Calicut.
 Leelavathy retired from Brennen College in 1983.
 She now lives in Thrikkakkara in Ernakulam district.